techboy411/techboy411/README.md

 ⚡ Fun facts:
 - I'm an Aspie with ADHD.
 Explosive combo.
 - I carry a Pixel phone and a iPod Touch.
 Yes.
 Cross-platform, indeed.
-- Angered at almost *nothing*.
+- Angered at almost *everything*.
 But you won't *really* know it, unless you are in a call with me.
 Or i write angry.
 <!--
 **techboy411/techboy411** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.